BESTSELLERS & NEW RELEASES

 Pheasants Nest by Louise Milligan

 Kate Delaney has made the biggest mistake of her life.
-She finds herself brutalised, bound and gagged in the back of a car being driven god knows where by a man whose name she doesn't know, and she is petrified about what's in store for her.
+She picked the wrong guy to humiliate on a girls' night out and now she is living every woman's worst nightmare.
+Kate finds herself in the back of a car being driven god knows where and she is petrified about what's in store for her.
 As a journalist who is haunted by the crimes she's had to report over her career, Kate is terrifyingly familiar with the statistics about women who go missing—and the fear and trauma behind the headlines.
 She knows only too well how those stories usually end.

 A$32.99